Sergipe-Alagoas Basin: Penedo Formation

 Early Cretaceous.
 Composed of coarse to medium-grained sandstones deposited in a fluvial-deltaic environment subject to eolian reworking.
 The only fossils found in the formation are of ostracods.

 Its name derives from the town of Penedo on the Rio São Francisco in Alagoas.

 Rio Pitanga Formation

 Hauterivian to early Aptian in origin.
-Composed of coarse-grained polymictic and aluvial conglomerates.
+Composed of coarse-grained polymictic and alluvial conglomerates.
 No fossils have been found.

 The name derives from the Rio Pitanga-01 well (1-RP-1-SE) in Sergipe.

 Coqueiro Seco Formation

 Lower Cretaceous in origin.
 Consists of fine to coarse- grained sandstones and mudstones deposited in a fluvio- deltaic-lacustrine environment.
 Fossils are poorly preserved but abundant, specially in the Morro do Chaves Member.

 The name derives from the Coqueiro Seco-01 well in Alagoas.
 It replaces the older name, Jiquiá Formation.

 Ponta Verde Formation

 Early Aptian in origin.
-It's composed by characteristic grey to green shales formed during a widespread transgression in the area.
-Fossils are not common in the formation, however a abundance of the pollen Afropollis sp. is a characteristic feature of Ponta Verde.
+It consists of characteristic grey to green shales formed during a widespread transgression in the area.
+Fossils are not common in the formation, however an abundance of the pollen Afropollis sp. is a characteristic feature of Ponta Verde.

 It is named after the Ponta Verde-01 well near Maceió.